Théo Pourchaire: FIA Formula 3 (2020)

-FIA Formula 2 Championship
+FIA Formula 2 (2020–2023)

 2020: Formula 2 debut

+Pourchaire made his Formula 2 debut during the 2020 Sakhir Formula 2 round with HWA Racelab.

 In October 2020, it was announced that Pourchaire would make his FIA Formula 2 Championship debut at the final two rounds of the 2020 season at the Bahrain International Circuit.
 He drove for HWA Racelab, replacing former FIA Formula 3 competitor Jake Hughes and partnering Artem Markelov.
 Pourchaire qualified sixteenth for the first feature race and finished eighteenth.
 In the first sprint race, he was forced to retire when his fire extinguisher deployed inside his cockpit.
 He finished the final two races in 18th and 21st place, respectively.